-Hutong presents an array of innovative northern Chinese and Sichuan cuisine with authentic flavours that taste like old China
+Featuring an array of innovative northern Chinese and Sichuan cuisine, Hutong delivers authentic flavours that taste like old China

-From Italian restaurants to Mexican joints, the food in Hong Kong never disappoints – always innovative and always scrumptious!
-Other than yum cha, Hutong is one of our absolute go-tos when we’ve got guests in town, as it allows them to fully experience Chinese food, culture, and of course, Hong Kong’s stunning skyline.
+When it comes to Chinese restaurants in Hong Kong, you can always scout out something innovative and indulgent, such as Above & Beyond and Pure Veggie House.
+One of our absolute go-tos when we’ve got guests in town is Hutong, as it allows them to fully experience Chinese food, culture, and of course, Hong Kong’s stunning skyline.
 It’s a huge thumbs up to the geniuses behind Hutong for re-creating that nostalgic Beijing feels right here in Hong Kong.

 What to expect at Hutong